Search: 6757 results

 But Naaman was angry and went away and said, I had the idea that he would come out to see such an important person as I am, and make prayer to the Lord his God, and with a wave of his hand over the place make the leper well.

-So he went down and plunged himself into the Jordan seven times, just as the man of God had said; and his flesh was restored like that of a little child and he was clean.
+So he went down and dipped in the Jordan seven times, as the prophet had instructed.
+His skin became as smooth as a young child's and he was healed.

-So he said to him, “Go in peace.”
+Elisha said to him, "Go in peace."
+When he had gone a short distance,

 After Naaman had gone only a short distance, Gehazi, the attendant to Elisha, the man of God, told himself, "Look how my master has spared this Aramean, Naaman!
 He declined to take from him what he brought.
 As the LORD lives, I'm going to run after him and get something from him."